-- Move Thermostat switch to OFF position. - Close Propane Gas Tank valve if coach will be stored for a period of time.
+- Move Thermostat switch to OFF position. - Close Propane Gas Tank valve if motorhome will be stored for a period of time.

-Refer to the manufacturer's user guide provided in your InfoCase for further information, including operating precautions and periodic maintenance.
-See the Coach Maintenance Schedule for recommended intervals.
+Refer to the manufacturer's user guide provided in your InfoCase for further information, including operating precautions, and periodic maintenance.
+See "Motorhome Maintenance Chart" in Section 11 - Maintenance and Storage for recommended intervals.

-ROOF AIR CONDITIONING - WITH HEAT STRIP
+ROOF AIR CONDITIONING - WITH HEAT STRIP -If Equipped

-Your coach may be equipped with an air source heat strip built into the air conditioning system.
-Because the heat strip operates on electricity, it provides economical heat inside your coach and helps reduce the use of propane gas for heating in cooler weather.
+Your motorhome may be equipped with an air source heat strip built into the air conditioning system.
+Because the heat strip operates on electricity, it provides economical heat inside your motorhome and helps reduce the use of propane gas for heating in cooler weather.